Last Updated on September 4, 2024 by Christine Kaaloa

 Nubra Valley is a stark Ladakh landscape with vibrant life.
 Bactrian camels walking across sand dunes, Buddhist monasteries clinging to cliff sides, and rugged mountains house turquoise glacial lakes.
 Nubra’s charm lies in its dramatic contrasts that look like an alien landscape, juxtaposed with the warmth of nomadic communities.
 Pass through Khardung La, the world’s highest motorable pass, or sipping apricot tea with locals, Nubra Valley is a stunning landscape.

-What is the best way to backpack around India?
+Getting Around: What is the best way to get around India?

 Navigating your 3-month India adventure?
 Public transport reigns supreme for budget-conscious backpackers, offering an immersive experience with its quirks and charms.